ROBelgium/MSNoise/doc/releasenotes/msnoise-1.4.rst

 Currently, only dataless seed and inventory XML are supported.

-.. note:: Removing the instrument response is a computationally very expensive task and *not* useful for dv/v iif your instruments didn't change during the analysed period.
-It is also not needed for tomography iif all instruments are the same, or at least have an identical phase response in the frequency band of interest.
+.. note:: Removing the instrument response is a computationally very expensive task and *not* useful for dv/v iff your instruments didn't change during the analysed period.
+It is also not needed for tomography iff all instruments are the same, or at least have an identical phase response in the frequency band of interest.